defi-wonderland/aztec-benchmark/README.md

 Your `BenchmarkBase` implementation is responsible for constructing the `ContractFunctionInteraction` objects.
 If you provide a `NamedBenchmarkedInteraction` object, its `name` field will be used in reports.
 If you provide a plain `ContractFunctionInteraction`, the tool will attempt to derive a name from the interaction (e.g., the method name).

+### Wonderland's Usage Example

+You can find how we use this tool for benchmarking our Aztec contracts in [`aztec-standards`](https://github.com/defi-wonderland/aztec-standards/tree/dev/benchmarks).

 ---